nuxt/nuxt/.website/README.md

 # Nuxt Docs Website

-This is a tempory directory until we open source the repository for nuxt.com.
+This is a temporary directory until we open source the repository for nuxt.com.

 The goal is to simplify the contribution in the meantine to the documentation by having the possibility to preview the changes locally.